Another Email Feature Added to Teams

 Finally, you can control if members can reply to posts and if automated processes (bots and connectors) can submit messages to the channel.
 An example of where you would enable these types of posts is where you connect the channel to something like Visual Studio to get updates about product builds.

 After moderation is enabled, members who aren’t moderators cannot create new conversations in the channel and will see an informational banner saying “only channel moderators can post in this channel.”
 Depending on the settings, they might be able to reply.
-If they do reply, their messages are routed to the moderators for approval before appearing in the channel.

 Need to know more about Teams?
 Check out the information in the Office 365 for IT Pros eBook.
 The book includes several hundred pages of information relevant to managing or using Teams.